Job Futures Québec

 The decline in employment in private homes (especially since the advent of $7 daycare), mining, forestry, air, rail and maritime transportation, and certain manufacturing sectors (the clothing, textile, paper and primary metal, beverage and computer and electronic product industries in particular).

-Little or no growth in agriculture, utilities, public administration and hospitals; and
+- Little or no growth in agriculture, utilities and public administration; and

-A strong increase in professional, scientific and technical services, business support services, the information, culture and recreation industry, health care and social assistance (except hospitals) and construction.
+A strong increase in professional, scientific and technical services, business support services, the information, culture and recreation industry, and health care and social assistance.

 It should be noted, however, that some of the employment growth in professional and business services is attributable to out-sourcing, which means a shift in employees from all industries to such services.